Malva / Mallow

 Growing tips

-Germination after 14-25 days at 15-25°C. Sowing and planting period may vary depending on the species, white mallow (marshmallow) is a cold germinator and we sow directly into the open ground from January.
-Harden off before planting.
-Can be planted outside at night temperatures of 10°C and above.
+Germination after 14-25 days at 15-25°C/59-77°F. Sowing and planting period can vary depending on the species, white mallow (true mallow) is a cold germinator and is sown directly outdoors from January.
+Harden off before planting out.
+Can be planted outside from 10°C/50°F night temperature.
 Direct sowing possible.
-Water regularly in dry conditions, but not too wet, as mallows do not tolerate waterlogging.
-Pruning encourages new shoots.
-Good with lupines, ornamental grasses, wormwood and daisies.
+Water regularly in dry conditions, but not too wet, as mallow does not tolerate waterlogging.
+Pruning promotes new growth.
+Combines well with lupins, ornamental grasses, wormwood and daisies.

 Antagonistic Plants